About

 Licensed Psychologist and Jungian Analyst.

-USJS Co-Founder and Director of Partnership Enrollment
+USJS Co-Founder and Co-Director